 To be completely unbiased, I never touched the settings of the amp.
 EQs are always flat, and I always used the same gain settings for each channel.
 Thus, you can easily hear the effect of different pickups vs the same settings on a valve amp!

 As for the fingerboard/fretboard, it features a pretty glossy ebony fingerboard which was kind of strange initially.
 You normally expect matte-looking, fully black ebony boards.
 My current Schecter Hellraiser Hybrid PT-7 also features an ebony fingerboard, however, it also has some dark brownish figures.
 I have seen completely black ebony fingerboards mostly, but Blackjack SLS C-1 was pretty unique to me in terms of this glossy ebony board.
 You can actually see the white light reflection in the video!
-They may have polished it with very fine abrasives (just my theory).
+They may have polished it and made it really smooth and shiny.

 I must say I would only get this guitar if I want something modern in terms of sound and feel.
 I’m not saying clean tones were not cool but overdriven and high-gain sounds were solo fluid and nicely compressed!
 Schecter once again had gained my full trust!
 As I have mentioned, it’s almost impossible to find the exact model nowadays, however, you can always go for Schecter C-1 Blackjack Gloss Black model which is due to arrive in Thomann’s warehouse.
 This guitar is almost identical to this version.